SEC introduces Tailored Shareholder Reports (including iXBRL) to modernize investor communication

 On October 26, 2022, by a vote of 5-0, the SEC adopted amendments to the requirements for Annual Report and Semi-Annual shareholder reports provided by Mutual Funds and Exchange-Traded Funds (ETFs) to highlight key information for investors.

-The big news though for fund providers was delivered in three items that were added or changed from the proposed rule and appear in the final adopted rule.
+Any time the SEC updates communication rules to protect shareholders, compliance is critical to avoid penalties.
+Following the SEC’s adopted amendments in October 2022, the big news for fund providers was delivered in three items that were added or changed from the proposed rule and appear in the final adopted rule.

 1. The introduction of an Inline XBRL (iXBRL) tagging for Open-End Fund annual and semi-annual reports